agimus-project/agimus-demos/agimus_demo_00_franka_controller/README.md

 First turn on the robot and unlock joint in the web-ui.
 Move the robot a safe position allowing for a full range of joint motion while avoiding collisions with environment and not posing any threat to safety of people around.

 > [!CAUTION]
 > Before starting the launch file make sure robot is in a safe position and has sufficient movement space for it's joints and is not likely to collide with anything.
-Ensure all spectators are in a safe distance from the machine, a operator can quickly reach **Emergency Button** in case error occurs!
+Ensure all spectators are in a safe distance from the machine, and **the operator can quickly reach the Emergency Button in case error occurs**!

 > [!NOTE]
 > Robot will start oscillating around starting point.
 When restarting the demo make sure robot was stopped with sufficient joint motion left, as during a re-run it might trigger joint limit safety!